microsoft/SEAL/README.md

 #### Microsoft GSL

 Microsoft GSL (Guidelines Support Library) is a header-only library that implements `gsl::span`: a *view type* that provides safe (bounds-checked) array access to memory.

 For example, if Microsoft GSL is available, Microsoft SEAL can allow `BatchEncoder` and `CKKSEncoder` to encode from and decode to a `gsl::span` instead of `std::vector`, which can in some cases have a significant performance benefit.

 #### ZLIB and Zstandard

 ZLIB and Zstandard are widely used compression libraries.
 Microsoft SEAL can optionally use these libraries to compress data that is serialized.

-One may ask how can compression help when ciphertext and key data is supposed to look random.
+One may ask how compression can help when ciphertext and key data is supposed to be indistinguishable from random.
 In Microsoft SEAL `Ciphertext` objects consist of a large number of integers modulo specific prime numbers (`coeff_modulus` primes).
 When using the CKKS scheme in particular, these prime numbers can be quite small (e.g., 30 bits), but the data is nevertheless serialized as 64-bit integers.
 Therefore, it is not uncommon that almost half of the ciphertext bytes are zeros, and applying a general-purpose compression algorithm is a convenient way of getting rid this wasted space.